TUDelft-IN4303-2014/assignments/milestone2-analysis/day6.md

   the consistent use of NaBL Stratego paradigms.
 We will consider the fact that both languages are new to you.

+## Detailed Instructions

 ### Spoofax Update

-This lab requires you to update Spoofax to the latest unstable release and to fix an import in the milestone we provided you.
+This lab requires you to update Spoofax to the latest version.

-1. Choose *Install New Software* from the *Help* menu.
+1. Choose *Check for Updates* from the *Help* menu.
-2. Add `http://download.spoofax.org/update/unstable/` as an update site.
-3. Install Spoofax.
-Eclipse will tell you it is already installed and suggests an update.
-This is fine.
+2. Wait for updates to be found.
+3. Install the updates to Spoofax.
+4. Restart Eclipse

+### Initial Editor Project

+We provide you with an initial MiniJava project in the branch `assignment6`.
+Make sure you have this branch in your fork as well, before you start working on this assignment.

+1. Import the project into your workspace:
+    1. right-click into the Package Explorer
+    2. select **Import...** from the context menu
+    3. choose **General/Existing Projects into Workspace** from the list
-4. Delete the directory `lib/runtime` in your existing MiniJava project.
+    4. select the MiniJava project
-5. Update the import in `trans/minijava.str` from `lib/runtime/nbl/-` to `lib/runtime/nabl/-`.
-6. Build your MiniJava project.

-## Detailed Instructions
+    5. press the **Finish** button
+2. Build the project:
+    1. select the project folder
+    2. select **Build Project** from the **Project** menu
+    3. the console will report success or failure

 ### Name Binding